 Before joining the firm, Dirk worked as an assistant at the Institute for European Law at Leuven University.
-From 1994–1997, he was a law clerk at the General Court in Luxembourg.
-He currently teaches judicial protection in the European Union at the Free University of Brussels and also occasionally teaches at the College of Europe.
+From 1994 to 1997, he was a law clerk at the General Court in Luxembourg.
+He teaches judicial protection in the EU at the Free University of Brussels, and occasionally teaches at the College of Europe.

-Allen & Overy's antitrust and competition practice comprises over 120 specialists operating across Asia, Australia, Europe and North America.
-The practice advises corporate clients and financial institutions on their global antitrust policies, litigation and regulatory strategies and has acted on some of the highest-profile and most complex cases in recent years.
+Allen & Overy's global antitrust and competition practice comprises over 120 specialists operating across APAC, Europe and North America.
+The practice advises corporate clients and financial institutions on their global antitrust transactions, policies, litigation and regulatory strategies, and regularly acts on some of the highest-profile and most complex cases in the market.